 - Master of Science in Counseling

 - Master of Science in Psychology

+- Doctor of Philosophy in Psychological Sciences

 - Master of Science in Clinical Psychology

 - Doctor of Psychology in Clinical Psychology

 Degree Granting Authority/State Authorization

 Divine Mercy University was formed, chartered, and established in the Commonwealth of Virginia in 1998, is accredited by a U.S. Department of Education recognized accrediting agency, and is therefore exempt from the requirements of certification or approval by the State Council of Higher Education for Virginia (SCHEV).
 The exemption entitles the University to conduct academic affairs or business without seeking or obtaining SCHEV approval.
 The resulting scope of the institutional autonomy includes: